isomerpages/enterprisesg-fha/pages/Tan Seng Kee Foods Pte Ltd.md

 		<div class="flex-image" style="display: block;"><img src="/images/kangkang.png"></div>
 	<div class="flex-paragraph">
 		<h6 style="text-transform: uppercase; color: black;">Kang Kang Classic </h6>
-		<p>Fresh, tasty and springy, Kang Kang noodles contain no preservative, making it a healthier choice for you and your family.
-With no washing needed, it is the perfect noodles for home cooking and can be used to cook up to 20 different varieties of noodle dishes.
-ISO22000 & Halal Certified.
-Ambassador of Tasty Singapore.
-Winner of the Singapore Prestige Brand Award 2013.</p></div>
+		<p>Fresh, tasty and springy, Kang Kang is Singapore’s first Pasteurised and award-winning Classic Noodles Range that contains no added preservative yet with an extended shelf life.
+Needs no washing and parboiling, it is user-friendly from pack to pot in soup, stir fry or salad.</p></div>
 	</div>
 	<!--don't delete these 2 tags. double check how the layout looks on the right too and lemme know if there are any problems! thank u so much for ur hardwork!-->
 	</div>